guopeng-jiang/gaussian-splatting-Windows/README.md

 You can watch the YouTube tutorial [here](https://youtu.be/P9vs-zN-jFI)

-## 3D Gaussian Splatting on Windows: A Definitive Anaconda Setup Guide

 # 3D Gaussian Splatting on Windows: A Definitive Anaconda Setup Guide

 This guide provides a clear, step-by-step process for setting up the original **3D Gaussian Splatting** project on a modern **Windows 10/11** machine using the **Anaconda distribution**.